-Great Lakes Melungeon Nation is a State Recognized Cultural Group based in Hazel Park, Michigan that consists of members of the Midwest Diaspora of Melungeon people who settled in the midwest from Appalachia.
+Great Lakes Melungeon Nation is a Lineage Society and Cultural group (we are *not* and Indigenous Tribe or a Religious Denomination) based in Hazel Park, Michigan that consists of descendants of the Midwest Diaspora of Melungeon people who settled in the midwest from Appalachia.

 From Appalachia to the Midwest